Filek-Zelebi: Romania

 Romanian scholar Lazar Saineanu provided the summary of a Romanian tale collected by author Petre Ispirescu.
 In this tale, titled Fětů frumosă şi fata negustorului ("Fat-Frumos and the Merchant's Daughter"), before he leaves on a journey, a merchant asks his three daughters what presents he can bring them: the elder asks for a present the colour of the sky, the middle one for something of silk, and the third for a knife entirely green.
 The merchant buys the first two items, but cannot seem to find the green knife and sighs.
 Suddenly, an Arab appears to him, and asks why he was summoned.
 The Arab promises to give the green knife to the merchant in exchange for the third daughter, who is to be blindfolded and given to his master, an enchanted prince.
 A deal is made, and the merchant's youngest daughter is delivered to the Arab and taken to a palace, where she is waited on and given food and drinks.
 She is also given a sleeping potion; she drinks and falls asleep.
 The next day, she realizes that someone has joined her in bed.
 Sometime later, she begins to miss home, and asks the Arab to be allowed to visit her family.
 She goes back home and tells her mother about her new living arrangements, and her mother advises her to pretend to be asleep and to have a light source next to her to see who is her mysterious bedmate.
 The girl follows her mother's instructions and lights up a candle: next to her, a man with a key on his head and a padlock on his navel.
 She takes a peek inside the padlock and sees a large yard where everyone was making arrangements for the child she is going to have.
 The girl then brings the candle next to her bedmate's face and sees a handsome youth, but a drop of wax falls on his body and wakes him up.
 The prince senses his wife betrayed him, and orders his Arab servants to kill her and bring her eyes as proof of their deed.
 The Arab servants, however, take pity on her and let her go.
 The girl, pregnant, wanders off until she reaches a palace that belongs to her sister-in-law.
 She is given shelter, and sees that her husband comes to visit his sister.
 The girl then leaves and arrives at the palace of his second sister-in-law, then lastly to her youngest sister-in-law, where she is also given shelter.
 The enchanted prince comes in and explains to his youngest sister the whole story, while the girl is giving birth to her child, a boy with a key on the front, a padlock on the navel, the sun on his chest, the moon on his back and the Morning Star on his shoulders.
 The enchanted prince recognizes the boy as his son and the woman as his wife, and they reconcile.
+Romanian scholarship classified the tale as type AT 425L.